buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcCoordinateReferenceSystem.md

 ## Formal Propositions

 ### NameOrWKT
-Ensures that the coordinate reference system is properly specified by either a reference to an EPSG code in *Name* or a well known text in *HasWellKnownTextRepresentation*.
+Ensures that the coordinate reference system is properly specified by either a reference to an EPSG code in *Name* or a well known text in *WellKnownText*.